The Perfect Self-Introduction Video For Your ESL Business

 For service businesses where YOU are inseparable from the solution you are providing, you should create a self-introduction video.

-So what kind of format should your self-introduction video follow?
+So what format should your self-introduction video follow, if you need to address these two concerns?

 Demonstrate Insight

 The mistake which a lot of people make is to treat the self-introduction video as a kind of video resume.
-Save most of that for the “About Me” section of your home page, or a dedicated “About Me” page.
+Save most of that for the “My Profile” section of your home page, or a dedicated “About Me” page.
 If you start your video with a list of your qualifications and academic achievements, you are going to turn away a lot of potential clients.

 Clients really want to hear that you have insight into the particular challenges which they are trying to solve.
 When you articulate the client’s pain points for them, they automatically assume that you must have the solution.
 It positions you as somebody who is offering a unique answer to a specific set of problems, and not just another, garden-variety language teacher.